 Artificial intelligence is often in the news for the wrong reasons: privacy-penetrating surveillance systems, "deepfakes," racial bias in predictive policing, and more.
 All hope is not lost, though: when used in a socially responsible manner, AI can be used for good.
 For example, it can be used to augment the creative capabilities of people, a process often called computational creativity.
 Creating images, 3D models, writing, games: in these domains and more, AI is offering new and exiting ways for people to realize their creative visions.

 Brown CS is proud to partner with Google Research to offer exploreCSR: Socially-Responsible AI for Computational Creativity, a semesterlong immersive research experience program for undergraduate students which focuses on exactly these subjects.
-We encourage students from historically-underrepresented groups within computer science to apply, which includes, but is not limited to, women, students of color, first-generation college students, and LGBTQ+ students.
+We encourage students from historically-underrepresented groups within computer science to apply, which includes, but is not limited to, students that identify as women, underrepresented minority (URM), first-generation college, low-income, and/or LGBTQ+.
 No prior research experience required!
 Our goal is to expose students to what computing research can look like, to help them build self-efficacy and practical research skills, and to encourage them to pursue graduate studies in computer science.
 We are especially interested in applicants from colleges and universities that do not already offer extensive research opportunities.

 Who can apply: Current undergraduate students (including graduating seniors) attending college at an instituion in one of the following US states/territories: Washington DC, Virginia, Maryland, Delaware, Pennsylvania, New York, New Jersey, Rhode Island, Massachusetts, Connecticut, Vermont, New Hampshire, and Maine.
 Most program activities are virtual, but we are planning a couple of in-person visits (the travel costs for which we will cover).